Italomdf/hireX/README.md

 # HireX

 A new Flutter project, for hiring engineers and architects.
-Features as rating/comments and a chat.
+New features in production, as rating/comments and a chat.

 ## Getting Started